 The Company is categorised as a non-EU Alternative Investment Fund ("AIF").
-The Alternative Investment Fund Managers Directive ("AIFMD") seeks to regulate managers of alternative investment funds ("AIFs"), such as the Company.
-It imposes obligations on managers ("AIFMS") who manage AIFs in a member state of the European Economic Area ("EEA state"), or who market shares in AIFs to investors who are domiciled, or with a registered office, in an EEA state.
-Under the AIFMD, an Alternative Investment Fund Manager ("AIFM") must be appointed and must comply with various organisational, operational and transparency requirements.
+The AIFMD seeks to regulate managers of AIFs, such as the Company.
+It imposes obligations on AIFMs who manage AIFs in a member state of the European Economic Area ("EEA state"), or who market shares in AIFs to investors who are domiciled, or with a registered office, in an EEA state.
+Under the AIFMD, an AIFM must be appointed and must comply with various organisational, operational and transparency requirements.

 On 28 January 2015, the Company appointed the Investment Manager to act as AIFM on behalf of the Company.
 The Investment Manager is responsible for fulfilling the role of the AIFM and ensuring the Company complies with the AIFMD requirements.
-Details of the total amount of remuneration for the financial period, split into fixed and variable remuneration, paid by the AIFM to its staff, and the number of beneficiaries, are made available to Shareholders on request to the Investment Manager.
+Details of the total amount of remuneration for the financial year, split into fixed and variable remuneration, paid by the AIFM to its staff, and the number of beneficiaries, are made available to Shareholders on request to the Investment Manager.